It's a Trip

 Hi Newstom,

 I'm in California too!
-Central.
-Valley in fact.
-I can't find your original post so I'm not sure what questions you have but I had my ER colostomy July 2015 and take down May 2016.
+Central Valley, in fact.
+I can't find your original post, so I'm not sure what questions you have, but I had my ER colostomy in July 2015 and takedown in May 2016.

-I used a one piece that finally started working for me when I got spray adhesive remover and soaked it off before pulling.
+I used a one-piece that finally started working for me when I got spray adhesive remover and soaked it off before pulling.
 The glue is much more adherent when it's fresher.
-If I could keep it on a couple days the glue broke down some and wasn't as painful.
+If I could keep it on a couple of days, the glue broke down some and wasn't as painful.

-I used pastes always but the thinner it's applied the better it sticks.
-I tried many rings but more often than not they would stick to itself and end up being a plug that backed me up.
+I always used pastes, but the thinner it's applied, the better it sticks.
+I tried many rings, but more often than not, they would stick to itself and end up being a plug that backed me up.

-I have had 2 caesearean sections.
-My son weighed 10 lbs 1 oz and his sister delivered early at 9 lbs even.
+I have had 2 cesarean sections.
+My son weighed 10 lbs 1 oz, and his sister delivered early at 9 lbs even.

 It sounds to me you're having success with the products you started with.
-If it's working than why change?
+If it's working, then why change?

-I was surprised how many suppliers there are and I'm sure I would've found something that worked if it was permanent.
-By the way my surgeon wet back in when I had the bag to try and restructure my stoma but that didn't make any difference.
+I was surprised how many suppliers there are, and I'm sure I would've found something that worked if it was permanent.
+By the way, my surgeon went back in when I had the bag to try and restructure my stoma, but that didn't make any difference.

-I avoided nuts and seeds and corn.
-One of my worst blow ups was after eating serve yourself salad bar and I had everything!
-The sunflower seeds were real bad.
+I avoided nuts, seeds, and corn.
+One of my worst blow-ups was after eating at a serve-yourself salad bar, and I had everything!
+The sunflower seeds were really bad.

-I still have irregular vowels, not going for days then having painful blowouts.
-Right now I don't know when I sat went but it's been long enough my body is aching.
-I now address it sooner than before surgery but I finally don't panic.
-I eat so much fruit and vegetables I don't get it, but I'm stocked with everything from stool softens to bowel prep I had to use for surgery.
-No I don't want to go under the knife again.
+I still have irregular bowels, not going for days, then having painful blowouts.
+Right now, I don't know when I last went, but it's been long enough that my body is aching.
+I now address it sooner than before surgery, but I finally don't panic.
+I eat so much fruit and vegetables, I don't get it, but I'm stocked with everything from stool softeners to bowel prep I had to use for surgery.
+No, I don't want to go under the knife again.

 Good luck,